XanaduAI/strawberryfields/doc/introduction/configuration.rst

 ------------------

-Using the :func:`~.store_account` function, a configuration file containing your Xanadu Cloud credentials can be created easily.
+Using the :func:`~.store_account` function, a configuration file containing your Xanadu Cloud credentials will be created.
 By default, this configuration file is saved *globally*, and will be used every time a remote job is submitted.

 In these examples ``"MyToken"`` contains the user-specific authentication token.